LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/search-methods.md

 ---
-pagename: Search Modes
+pagename: Search Methods
 redirect_from:
+    - knowledgeai-search-modes.html
 Keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
 documentname: KnowledgeAI
-permalink: knowledgeai-search-modes.html
+permalink: knowledgeai-search-methods.html
 indicator: both
 ---

 ### Introduction

-A knowledge base search is performed using a specified "search mode."
-The search mode determines the type of search.
-Possible modes include:
+A knowledge base search is performed using a specified search method or "mode."
+Possible methods include:

 * Intents
 * Intents Only
 * Text

-### Intents mode
+### Intents method

-When the Intents mode is used, an exact match, text-to-text search is performed first.
+When the Intents method is used, an exact match, text-to-text search is performed first.
 If a match isn't found by the first search, KnowledgeAI next uses Natural Language Understanding (NLU) algorithms to match the consumer input to articles.
 And if a match isn't found by the NLU search, a final, text-to-text search is performed as a fallback.

 <img style="width:750px" src="img/ConvoBuilder/kb_search_modes_ext.png">
 <img style="width:750px" src="img/ConvoBuilder/kb_search_modes_int.png">

-### Intents Only mode
+### Intents Only method

-The Intents Only mode is like the Intents mode (above) except that the final, text-to-text search isn't performed as a fallback.
+The Intents Only method is like the Intents method (above) except that the final, text-to-text search isn't performed as a fallback.

-### Text mode
+### Text method

-When the Text mode is used, a text-to-text search is performed:
+When the Text method is used, a text-to-text search is performed:

 * With an [external knowledge base with LivePerson AI](knowledgeai-external-knowledge-bases-external-kbs-with-liveperson-ai.html), the search algorithm checks the consumer's input against the title and tags.
 * With an [internal knowledge base](knowledgeai-internal-knowledge-bases-introduction.html), the search algorithm checks the consumer's input against the title, summary, detail, [Knowledge Base intents](knowledgeai-internal-knowledge-bases-introduction.html#domain-intents-versus-knowledge-base-intents) (intent qualifiers), and tags.